openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 _Flow of input from user to the Flash Platform runtime_

 Fortunately, the Haxe API for developing touch applications includes classes, methods, and properties to determine the support for touch or multitouch input in the runtime environment.
-The API you use to determine support for touch input are the “discovery API” for touch event handling.
+The API you use to determine support for touch input are the "discovery API" for touch event handling.

 Important concepts and terms